-A new student is an individual who has never enrolled in any college credit classes at Diné College before.
+A freshman student is an individual who has never attended any other college prior to enrolling at Diné College.

-Transfer Students
+Transfer Student

-Students who attended other accredited colleges or universities prior to enrollment at Diné College are considered transfer students and must submit official transcripts.
-Diné College evaluates and accepts a maximum of 40 credit hours below the 300 course level with grades of "C" or better.
-Transfer courses will not be included in the student's Cumulative Grade Point Average (CGPA) and will be shown without designated Diné College equivalents.
+A student who attended another accredited college or university prior to being admitted to Diné College is considered a transfer.
+Official transcript(s) is required.
+Based on transcript evaluation a maximum of 40 credit hours below the 300 course level with grades of "C" or better will be accepted.
+Transfer courses will not be included in the student's Cumulative Grade Point Average (CGPA) and will be shown without designated equivalents.
 Transfer credits remain on a student's permanent transcript.

-Continuing Students
+Returning Students